dethe/obloq/bloqs/bar.md

 ## Bar Handler (server-side)

 Each block can over-ride its default name in a couple of ways.
 If the first line of the block contains the exact word "prefix:" or "filename:" it will be stripped from the results and the resulting filename will be the default name with that prefix, or the exact filename specified.
 The following block will be named `server/bar.js`.
+Code blocks like the inline one in the previous sentence, which have no prefix, over-ride, or fenced language set, will be ignored and not extracted.

 ``` javascript
 // prefix: server